Quotes From Malcolm In Macbeth

 “This tyrant, whose sole name blisters our tongues, Was once thought honest: you have loved him well; He hath not touched you yet.
 I am young; but something You may deserve of him through me, and wisdom To offer up a weak, poor innocent lamb To appease an angry god.”

 This speech marks a turning point.
 The false humility is gone, replaced by a justified anger and a commitment to action.
 The language shifts from self-deprecation to a strong assertion of his right to the throne and his dedication to avenging the wrongs inflicted upon Scotland.
-The use of words like "tyrant," "blisters," and "angry god" underscores the gravity of the situation and emphasizes the righteous anger that fuels his determination to fight.
+Even so, the use of words like "tyrant," "blisters," and "angry god" underscores the gravity of the situation and emphasizes the righteous anger that fuels his determination to fight.
 This change is crucial because it demonstrates Malcolm's capacity for growth and his understanding of the leadership required to unify a fractured nation.
 He moves from a position of calculated caution to one of decisive action, fueled by a deep sense of justice and a commitment to the well-being of his people.

 Malcolm's Role as a Symbol of Hope and Restoration